Caroline Sharples

 Webinar: The Long Death of Adolf Hitler: The Negotiation of Memory Over Time

+Online event with the Centre for Death & Society.
 Marking the publication of Caroline’s new book The Long Death of Adolf Hitler, this CDAS seminar explores the vacuum of myth and survival conspiracies that resulted from there being no witnesses to his death nor public display of his body.
 At a time in the twenty first century when conspiracy is rife, in this seminar in conversation with Germany history and memory specialist Professor Bill Niven, we will reflect on how memory is created and contested over time, and what we can learn from the case of Adolf Hitler.

 For talks, media enquiries or questions about my work, please use the form below.